VaughanSampson/the-centenarian/README.md

 <br><br>

 ## Unity Game
 The game is simple, generating an asteroid belt with Poisson disc sampling and Perlin noise.
-Most asteroids are large and must be avoided but others are small and can be shot at and destroyed.
-The scene is dark and the player ship has to utilise the front light to see objects.
+Most asteroids are large and must be avoided but others are small and can be shot at and destroyed for Uranium (score).
+The scene is dark and the player ship has to utilise the ship's front light to see objects, creating a cool visual and intimidating exploration.
 <br><br>

 ## Arduino Controller